-An Item Flow describes the flow of items across a connector or an association.
-The notation of ItemFlow is a black arrow-head on the connector or association.
-The arrow head is towards the target element.
-For an Item Flow with an itemProperty, the label shows the name and type of the itemProperty (in name:type format).
-Otherwise the Item Flow is labeled with the name of the conveyed Classifier.
+An ItemFlow describes the flow of items across a connector or an association.
+The notation of an item flow is a black arrowhead on the connector or association.
+The arrowhead is towards the target element.
+For an item flow with an item property, the label shows the name and type of the item property (in name: type format).
+Otherwise the item flow is labeled with the name of the conveyed classifier.

-9.3.2.1 Package Ports&Flows
+Package Ports&Flows